Mejillones en Escabeche

 - 06

-Pour the hot escabeche liquid over the shucked mussels in a non-reactive glass or ceramic container, let it cool to room temperature, and refrigerate for an absolute minimum of 24 hours to let the cure work its magic.
+Place the shucked mussels in a glass or ceramic container and pour the hot escabeche directly over them.
+Let it cool to room temperature, seal tightly, and refrigerate for an absolute minimum of 24 hours so the acidic marinade can properly penetrate and cure the flesh.

 Notes